pombreda/lepl/doc-src/manual/offside.rst

 Line--Aware Parsing and the Offside Rule
 ========================================

-From release 3.3 LEPL includes support to simplify parsing text where lines and whitespace are significant.
+From release 3.3 Lepl includes support to simplify parsing text where lines and whitespace are significant.
 For example, in both Python and Haskell, the relative indentation of lines changes the meaning of a program.
 There are also many simpler cases where a matcher should be applied to a single line (or